HeiderJeffer/Heider-Fountain-Pen-Store/README.md

 Shopping cart The user can add to the cart which does not involve an external database connection and so it is completely offline, the user can go to the checkout page and see the list of items added to the cart.

 # Google authentication
-To configure a Google API Console project, click the button below, and specify your app's package name when prompted.
+To configure a Google API Console project, click the button "CONFIGURE A PROJECT" [at: https://developers.google.com/identity/sign-in/android/start-integrating] to Configure a project for Google Sign-in, and specify your app's package name when prompted.
 You will also need to provide the SHA-1 hash of your signing certificate.
 See Authenticating Your Client for information.

 # Linux Another Extra level of Security
 We create  Superuser folder (root: ‘sudo su’ then ‘./studio.sh’ or sudo -i then ‘studio.sh’) to run the project, online compiler is off and online Gradle is off .These steps are so important to avoid or at least to minimize the Data-Collection, Spayware, Buggies Android Update and other dirty crape made by Google Devs and Google’s partners.